 How many of us design our website and spend time changing the font of each heading, body text and fixing the colours as well as the size?
 I use Elementor Pro and now I just keep all my text as default.
 I only amend once in the Theme Style.
 You can find this by clicking on settings on the left panel of the editor.

 Choose your fonts and this will populate across the whole website.
 And if you want to change fonts, no need to go through the whole website changing one by one, head straight to the theme style and apply the new fonts.
+A great idea is to have professional branding done by professionals.

 I remember wanting to have a lot of special effects and textured text, sticky headers which turn to a specific colour upon scroll etc. Of course, I found the scripts for each customisation and applied them.
 The website was beautiful and I had the visual I wanted.
 However, each script needs to be read by my website visitors’ machine and each line slows down my website.
 I tested my website on GTmetrix.com and found out about the scripts which were slowing my website down.